HumanSignal/label-studio/docs/source/guide/labeling.md

 3. Select names of annotators and click the `>` arrow to assign them to the selected tasks.
 4. Click **Assign**.

+## Perform ML-assisted labeling with interactive preannotations

+If you have a machine learning backend set up to [get interactive preannotations](ml.html#Get-interactive-preannotations), you can choose whether to use those predictions while you label.

+1. After you start labeling, you can enable **Auto-Annotation** to see and use the smart option to assign a label to draw a shape, mask, or assign a keypoint.
+After using the smart option to draw on an image, or labeling a text or HTML span, the ML backend returns predictions.
+2. For image labeling, you can choose whether to **Auto accept annotation suggestions** after you enable auto-annotation.
+If you automatically accept annotation suggestions, regions show up automatically and are immediately created.
+If you don't automatically accept suggestions, the regions appear but you can reject or approve them manually, either individually or all at once.
+Predicted text regions are automatically accepted.

 ## Use keyboard shortcuts to label regions faster
 Use keyboard shortcuts (hotkeys) to improve your labeling performance.
 When performing a labeling task, click the gear icon to see more details about hotkeys or to enable or disable hotkeys.